 This IE is included in the message when the UE needs to transmit (protocol) data (e.g. configuration parameters, error codes or messages/events) to the network.

 8.3.7.10 Mapped EPS bearer contexts

-This IE is included when the UE requests to delete one or more mapped EPS bearer contexts.
+This IE is included when the UE requests to modify or delete one or more mapped EPS bearer contexts.